spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/markdown-syntax.md

 ## Ordered and unordered lists in tables

-Generally, markdown does not support lists in tables.
+Generally, Markdown does not support lists in tables.
 That's why we write the lists in tables in HTML while the tables remain in Markdown.

 Ordered list in table syntax: